Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 What Is Algorithmic Trading for Cryptocurrency?

-How Cryptocurrency Trading Algorithms Work
+How Do Cryptocurrency Trading Algorithms Work?

 - Monitor — The algorithm watches market data (prices, volume, wallet activity, order books)